 Watching Ryan guide Alicia, it looks like a movie still.
 The black and white images from this wedding top my list of favorites.

 Are you even a wedding photographer if you don't make your couple get into a flower bush?

 When planning your wedding timeline and noting your favorite photo ops, make sure there’s enough time for your photographer to get candids of your guest enjoying themselves!

+All these folks dressed up, bought gifts, possibly travelled and are excited to support you, you'll want to look back and remember how much fun they had!
 Are candids of your guests important to you?
 It's one of my most requested type of images for my couples!
 And it takes the right kind of photographer to capture those fleeting moments before they're gone.
-It requires patience, discretion and speed!
+It requires patience, discretion and speed.

 Your guests are pretty cute, let's include them in the story of your wedding.